mvac7/SDCC_AY38910BF_Lib/README.md

 - **PSG_AY38910BF** Includes only the functions necessary to play songs or effects (requires third-party libraries).
 - **PSG_AY38910BF_eXtended** (optional) Adds specific functions to make it easier to write AY parameters.
 Requires the PSG_AY38910BF library.

-It does not use the BIOS so it can be used to program for ROMs, MSX BASIC or MSX-DOS environments.

 PSG_AY38910BF includes the SOUND function with the same behavior as the command included in MSX BASIC, while PSG_AY38910BF_eXtended contains specific functions to modify the different sound parameters of the AY.